 For simpler list displays, make a container with <skyhook-sortable-list>

-and provide it an <ng-template ssTemplate let-context>
+and provide it an <ng-template ssTemplate let-context> for each element.

-For more complicated rendering situations, use ssSortable
+For more complicated rendering situations, use ssSortable directive

-inside it, pulling out let i = index
+directly, and render an *ngFor inside it, pulling out let i = index as

 well.